WILLS AND LASTING POWERS OF ATTORNEY - VITALLY IMPORTANT DOCUMENTS

 When are the key times in life when I need to make or update a Will?

 - Getting a job;

 For more information please see our Legal Guide – Why should I make or revise my Will?

 Do I need a solicitor to make a Will?

-If your Will is not straight forward we recommend using our personal Will writing service.
+It is highly advisable to use a solicitor even when making a straight forward Will.
+Additionally, if your Will is not straight forward we recommend using our personal Will writing service.